bresilla/roscon2025_workshop/exercises/ex-5.md

 # Exercise 5 - Access Control

 For bandwidth and security purposes, we usually don’t want to expose every topic on the network.
-Zenoh’s Access Control feature lets us keep specific topics and services confined to the robot.
+Zenoh’s Access Control feature allows to keep specific topics and services confined to the robot.

-Let's restrict the deny traffic on `camera/points` topic for points cloud data for instance.
+Let’s experiment by limiting the traffic on the point cloud topic: `/camera/points`.

-Starting from the previous exercise setup (NOT with shared memory between containers), keep running the router, the simulation and Navigation2 in the robot container and Rviz in the contraoller container.
+But at first measure the Zenoh traffic between RViz and the robot, running the same setup than the previous exercise (NOT with shared memory between containers!):

+- In the robot container, run:

+  - `just router`
+  - `just rox_simu`
+  - `just rox_nav2`

+- In the control container, run:

+  - `just rviz_nav2`
+  - `just iftop_router`

-1. In the robot container, modify the `~/container_data/ROUTER_CONFIG.json5` file to add this section:
+Now, in the robot container, you can modify the `~/container_data/ROUTER_CONFIG.json5` file to add this section:

    ```json5
    access_control: {